Safe and Healthy Me — Stories from Alaskans

 You could call Daniel a busy man.

-At 27 years old, Daniel works full time in Anchorage.
-He also is a husband and a father of three young boys under the age of 5.
+At 29 years old, Daniel works full time in Anchorage.
+He also is a husband and a father of three young boys.
 Oh, and he’s a university student, working toward a bachelor’s degree through the University of Alaska.

 Over time, he’d become more sedentary, chose foods that weren’t the healthiest options and gained weight.
 He struggled to climb up the stairs to his third-story apartment.